Manchester United manager news: 'I don't want to upset this guy again!' - Mauricio Pochettino responds to Reds rumours | Goal.com

 The speculation is sure to continue until the end of the campaign as Ole Gunnar Solskjaer has only been appointed on an interim basis until then, meaning United are yet to appoint a permanent successor to Mourinho.

-Zinedine Zidanne, who is out of work after leaving Real Madrid at the end of last season, has also been linked with the job, while rumours have emerged that Real could look to hijack United's bid for Pochettino and take him to Santiago Bernabeu.
+Zinedine Zidane, who is out of work after leaving Real Madrid at the end of last season, has also been linked with the job, while rumours have emerged that Real could look to hijack United's bid for Pochettino and take him to the Santiago Bernabeu.

 Many onlookers have pointed to Pochettino's past at Southampton, where he refused to be drawn on speculation that he would leave for a bigger club, only to move to White Hart Lane in 2014.